 This prestigious business award recognizes Tom Leavitt, but it also gives recognition to all the people who have followed his leadership, shared his vision and worked as a team to grow Leavitt Machinery as a business and a brand.

 The win means that Tom will be representing the Pacific region when he goes to Canada’s EY Entrepreneur of the Year 2014 Gala on November 25th.
-He will be competing against top entrepreneurs from the Prairies, Ontario, Quebec and the Atlantic regions for this prestigious honour.
+He will be competing against top entrepreneurs from the Prairies, Ontario, Quebec and the Atlantic regions for this prestigious honor.

 “Tom is a true innovator,” says Lui Petrollini, Entrepreneur of the Year Pacific Program Director.
 “He’s turned a good idea into a successful business that thrives on innovative thinking.
 From business processes to new technologies, Tom’s desire for continuous improvement is what sets him apart.”